 to around 100 amps at times.

 For the record, here's Torque-Pro CSV-format input for what I know about these two parameters as of this writing.
-I think I have the order right ... any of these would have to be adapted to different OBD2 tools, which have different input formats.
+I think I have the parameter order right.
+Any of these strings would have to be manually adapted to different OBD2 tools, which have different input formats, but the essentials include CAN ID, mode/PID, and the math to perform on the results.

 What's super-weird about these parameters is the math for how the car reports them, particularly the battery current.
 First of all, the high/low bytes for both the battery and LDC currents are backwards from the typical order, evidently appearing as low,,high in the reply block.
 For the shunt sensor, this is visible by simply viewing the raw bytes and causing small current variations.
 Next, most two-byte OBD2 parameters are either signed or unsigned, and base from value 0.
 The shunt seems to map more closely to how typical sensor electronics compare readings to a "midpoint" reference voltage, with deviations above and below that representing the raw measurements.
 That's fine, we can understand 32768 as a "centerpoint" value and calculate relative to that, but what happens in the Kona is that the values come out in discrete chunky steps of the equivalent converted *decimal* value.
 Early experiments led to notes like "hmm, it's always X.68 amps, what's up with that" and another participant's high-resolution graphs clearly showed the values stair-stepping over time.
 Thus, the right answer seems to be to center around 32700, divide by 100 and accept one-amp resolution without any decimal fractions available.